mxagar/elastic_search_guide/README.md

   "in_stock": 10
 }

-# Here, we index a Document
+# Here, we index a Document = we create one
 # but we force it to be of id 100
 # Note that the HTTP method is PUT, not POST!
+# We can use the same code
+# to replace entirely a Document
 PUT /products/_doc/100
 {
   "name": "Toaster",
   "price": 49,
   "in_stock": 4
 }

+# Delete the document with ID 100
+DELETE /products/_doc/100
 ```

 ### Retrieving Documents by ID